ldodson911/100-days-of-code/log.md

 ### Day 2: January 15, 2017

 **Today's Progress**: Continue working on wordpress child theme, using $wp_query parameters to customize what is displayed

+### Day 3: January 16, 2017

+**Today's Progress**: Learned about register_post_type to create a custom post type.
+I was then able to use my custom post type to create a custom page styled to my pseudo client's specifications.
+Then moved on to custom fields by installing ACF.

+**Thoughts:  I was in a big of hell for about an hour after installing ACF and adding the group fields, after editing the page I created with my custom post type, then adding the custom fields and refreshed, I was picking a php template file from the parent theme!
+Not sure how Wordpress knew to do that, that's a lesson for another day I guess.
+After troubleshooting for an hour and pulling my hair out, a simple refresh of those pesky permalinks solved the problem.
+Even though I had never changed the permalink and had been working in that custom post all along, for some reason the refresh that I did after adding the custom fields seemed to break the permalink.
+My browser kept saying 'Page Not Found', but was displaying a page, just not the one I was expecting!

+### Day 4: January 17, 2017

+**Today's Progress** Continue working with ACF.
+Need to get my custom fields to display on my custom post type!